-All traffic offences except culpable driving and failing to stop or render assistance after an accident where a person is killed or suffers serious injury are summary offences.
-Summonses for summary offences must be filed (i.e. lodged with the court) within 12 months of the offence occurring (s 7 CP Act).
+All traffic offences are summary offences, except for culpable driving and failing to stop or render assistance after an accident where a person is killed or suffers serious injury.
+Summonses for summary offences must be lodged with the court within 12 months of the offence occurring (s 7 CP Act).

 The Notice to Appear procedure was introduced by section 21 of the CP Act and replaces the old “brief of evidence” summary offence.
 The Notice to Appear is increasingly used for simple traffic offences and is usually accompanied by the Preliminary Brief, which should contain details of the charges and a summary of the offence and any priors (s 24 CP Act).

 Similar to the summons procedure, a defendant’s failure to attend court can result in an ex parte hearing, or if the hearing being adjourned and a warrant being issued for the defendant’s arrest.

 Where the defendant requires further information about the charges against them, they can request a full brief of evidence from the informant (the police officer making the charges).
 This usually requires a summary case conference (a meeting between the informant and the defendant or their legal representative) to have occurred (s 39 CP Act).

 Often, the police apprehending drivers for traffic offences will formally arrest them and release them from custody only when they enter into a bail undertaking in which they agree to appear at court on a later date.
 The police may do this where: